quarkslab/kdigger/README.md

 ### Usage warning

 Be careful when running this tool, some checks have side effects, like scanning your available syscalls or trying to create pods to scan the admission control.
-By default these checks will **not** run without the `--active` or `-a` flag.
+By default these checks will **not** run without adding the `--side-effects` or `-s` flag.

 For example, syscalls scans may succeed to perform some syscalls with empty arguments, and it can alter your environment or configuration.
 For